Q. Where can I learn more about OPT?

 A. Applying for practical training is a two-step process.
 You must

-first make application to the OIE, and then mail your application to USCIS to obtain
+first make a request to the DSO, and then mail your application to USCIS to obtain

 an Employment Authorization Document (EAD) card.
-Once OIE approves your OPT application,
+Once your DSO requests employment

-it is not possible to cancel the practical training authorization.
-Therefore,
+authorization on your behalf, it is not possible to cancel the practical training

 Q. I have a job offer but my EAD card has not arrived yet.
 Can I begin work?